cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-Assuming the C function is compiled into a library named "libmyfunc.so", the compilation command `cjc -L. -lmyfunc test.cj -o test.out` should be used to link this library with the Cangjie compiler.
-This will ultimately generate the desired executable.
+Assuming the library compiled from the C function is "libmyfunc.so", you need to use the compilation command `cjc -L. -lmyfunc test.cj -o test.out` to make the Cangjie compiler link this library.
+Finally, the desired executable program can be generated.

-Additionally, when compiling C code, please enable the `-fstack-protector-all/-fstack-protector-strong` stack protection options.
-Cangjie code inherently includes overflow checks and stack protection.
-When incorporating C code, it is necessary to ensure the safety of overflows within unsafe blocks.
+In addition, when compiling C code, please enable the `-fstack-protector-all/-fstack-protector-strong` stack protection options.
+Cangjie-side code has overflow checking and stack protection functions by default.
+After introducing C code, it is necessary to synchronously ensure the safety of overflows in unsafe blocks.

 ## Compilation Options

-Using C interoperability typically requires manually linking C libraries.
-The Cangjie compiler provides corresponding compilation options.
+Using C interoperability usually requires manually linking C libraries, and the Cangjie compiler provides corresponding compilation options.

-- `--library-path <value>`, `-L <value>`, `-L<value>`: Specifies the directory containing the library files to be linked.
+- `--library-path <value>`, `-L <value>`, `-L<value>`: Specify the directory where the library files to be linked are located.

-  The path specified by `--library-path <value>` will be added to the linker's library search path.
-Additionally, paths specified in the `LIBRARY_PATH` environment variable will also be included in the linker's library search paths, with paths specified via `--library-path` taking precedence over those in `LIBRARY_PATH`.
+  The path specified by `--library-path <value>` will be added to the linker's library file search path.
+In addition, the paths specified in the environment variable `LIBRARY_PATH` will also be added to the linker's library file search path, and the paths specified by `--library-path` will have higher priority than the paths in `LIBRARY_PATH`.

-- `--library <value>`, `-l <value>`, `-l<value>`: Specifies the library file to be linked.
+- `--library <value>`, `-l <value>`, `-l<value>`: Specify the library file to be linked.

-  The given library file will be passed directly to the linker.
-The library filename should follow the format `lib[arg].[extension]`.
+  The given library file will be directly passed to the linker, and the format of the library file name should be `lib[arg].[extension]`.

-For all compilation options supported by the Cangjie compiler, please refer to "Appendix > cjc Compilation Options".
+For all compilation options supported by the Cangjie compiler, refer to "Appendix > cjc Compilation Options" for details.

 ## Example

-This demonstrates how to use C interoperability and the `write/read` interfaces to assign and read values from a struct.
+This demonstrates how to use C interoperability and the `write/read` interface to assign values to a struct and read values from it.

-C code:
+C code is as follows:

 ```c
 // draw.c